jenkinsci/timemachine-plugin/README.md

 ![logo](image.jpg)

 This plugin help you track changes on Jenkins configuration.
-It records changes made from jenkins into git commits and store them in a local git reporistory, logging author and trying to guess user intent.
+It records changes made to jenkins configuration as commits in a local git repository, logging author os one can easily audit who changed what on a master.

-This is sort of a combination between JobConfigHistory, scm-sync-configuration and audit-trail plugins
+Final goal is to provide sort of a combination of JobConfigHistory, scm-sync-configuration and audit-trail plugins

+## Status

+The basic change collection infrastructure is implemented.
+JENKINS_HOME is converted into a git repository, changes are tracked as commits

 ## TODO

+ - [ ] Track item creation so we can log name and type
  - [ ] Option to push repo to a remote as a scheduled task
- - [ ] Detect more URI patterns to guess user intent
- - [ ] Detect more stacktrace elements to guess SYSTEM updates causes
- - [ ] UI to list changes and (reusing some Github UI clone ?)
+ - [ ] UI to list changes (commits) and diff
  - [ ] Option to revert changes from UI